marcusbotacin/marcusbotacin.github.io/_teaching/ml-security.md

         - Adversarial retraining.
         - What is a 0-day.
         - Penetration testing: Blue vs. Red teams.
     * Outcomes:
         - The student Dutta created a discussion outline for this paper.
-[Check Here](https://soumyajejyoti.netlify.app/)
+[Check it here](https://soumyajejyoti.netlify.app/)